canvasxyz/canvas-docs/docs/intro.md

 * ability to [read from blockchains](./docs/api#contracts) and use block timestamps for conflict resolution
 * a full set of tooling, including [React hooks](./docs/canvas/packages/hooks) and a [hosted service](./docs/tutorial/canvas-hub)

-Compared to blockchains and on-chain databases, Canvas provides higher throughput, no confirmation delays, and does not require a token or transaction fees.
-Each node has its own view of the network, which makes it best for traditional database-oriented applications.
+Compared to blockchains, Canvas provides higher throughput, no confirmation delays, and does not require a token or transaction fees.
+Each node has its own view of the network, which makes it best for traditional database-oriented applications, as opposed to DeFi and financial infrastructure.

 ## Using Canvas